Edwin James (barrister): Career

 James was appointed Recorder of Brighton in 1855, by that time enjoying an income of £7,000 per year (£477,000 at 2003 prices).
 In 1859 he was elected Liberal MP for Marylebone.

+As an MP, he was a loyal supporter of Palmerston and favoured the introduction of a ballot for parliamentary elections and the abolition of church taxes to support the state church.
+His radicalism went beyond the mainstream.
+He spoke in public in support of democracy and against Napoleon III, and spent part of 1859 at the camp of Giuseppe Garibaldi.